subsquid/docs/docs/sdk/tutorials/ink.md

 ## Define the processor object

 Subsquid SDK provides users with the [`SubstrateBatchProcessor` class](/sdk).
-Its instances connect to [Subsquid Network](/subsquid-network/overview) datasets at chain-specific URLs to get chain data and apply custom transformations.
+Its instances connect to [Subsquid Network](/subsquid-network/overview) gateways at chain-specific URLs to get chain data and apply custom transformations.
 The indexing begins at the starting block and keeps up with new blocks after reaching the tip.

 `SubstrateBatchProcessor`s [exposes methods](/sdk/reference/processors/substrate-batch) to "subscribe" them to specific data such as Substrate events, extrinsics, storage items etc. The `Contracts` pallet emits `ContractEmitted` events wrapping the logs emitted by the WASM contracts.
 Processor [allows one](/sdk/resources/substrate/ink) to subscribe to such events emitted by a specific contract.

 The processor is instantiated and configured at the `src/processor.ts`.
 Here are the changes we need to make there:

-* Change the dataset used to `shibuya`.
+* Change the gateway used to `https://v2.archive.subsquid.io/network/shibuya-substrate`.
 * Remove the `addEvent` function call, and add `addContractsContractEmitted` instead, specifying the address of the contract we are interested in.
 The address should be represented as a hex string, so we need to decode our ss58 address of interest, `XnrLUQucQvzp5kaaWLG9Q3LbZw5DPwpGn69B5YcywSWVr5w`.

 Here is the end result: